 When you leave the possum alone, it will give the possum the time it needs to come back to life if it is playing dead.

 2. Take a closer look and check for possum bite marks on dog

-You’ll want to check to see if there are any possum bite on dog’s face, behind the ears, body, and legs for any wounds such as bites or scratches.
-If you do see them, that means your dog got bit by possum and you’ll want to contact your vet next.
+You’ll want to check to see if there are any possum bites on your dog’s face, behind the ears, body, and legs for any wounds such as bites or scratches.
+If you do see them, that means your dog got bit by a possum and you’ll want to contact your vet next.

 3. Contact your veterinarian as soon as possible

 The sooner you can get your pooch to the vet, the better.
 Your vet will immediately clean the scratches or wound and prescribe necessary antibiotics.

 We highly recommend that you take a look at your dog’s health and vaccination documents before bringing your dog to the vet.
 Check to make sure your pooch is up to date with his vaccination shots and show the paperwork to the vet.
 This is crucial because it allows the vet to determine if your K9 friends need further booster shots.

 Yes, dogs generally do scare away possums.
 Possums usually prefer spaces where there’s no direct danger to them.
 They see any animal larger than them as a threat, especially animals that are moving and getting close to them.